almanackist/nap/README.rst

 Nap
 =======

-Nap is fork of Slumber_.
+Nap is a fork of Slumber_.
 It provides a simple and flexible way to interact with RESTful apis.

 .. _Slumber: http://slumber.in/